-The quantitative part of the KPT can be used for many different kinds of assessments:
+The KPT can be used for many different kinds of assessments:

-- 1. To demonstrate differences in consumption of cooking fuels between households using traditional cooking technologies and households using improved stove technologies. - 2.
-To assess medium or long term patterns of fuel consumption that result from stove interventions (for example, testers can periodically survey a sample of households using the new stove(s) in order to determine if changes in patterns of fuel consumption are sustained in the long term); - 3.
-To test for seasonal variations in fuel consumption resulting from changes in climate, fuel availability, or local agro-economic cycles (independent of technological change); - 4.
-To test for differences in fuel consumption among households using similar stoves but different types of fuel (e.g. fuelwood compared to crop residues); - 5.
-To test for changes in fuel consumption resulting from changes not directly related to stove technology (for example: energy market or power sector reforms, income generating projects, public education campaigns, etc).
+- 1. To demonstrate differences in consumption of cooking fuels between households using traditional cooking technologies and households using improved cookstove technologies. - 2.
+To assess medium or long term patterns of fuel consumption that result from stove interventions (for example, testers can periodically survey a sample of households using the new stove(s) in order to determine if changes in patterns of fuel consumption are sustained in the long term). - 3.
+To test for seasonal variations in fuel consumption resulting from changes in climate, fuel availability, or local agro-economic cycles (independent of technological change). - 4.
+To test for differences in fuel consumption among households using similar stoves but different types of fuel (e.g., fuelwood compared to crop residues).